Glinnik, Gmina Zgierz

 Glinnik (German: Lehmfeld; 1943-1945) is a village in the administrative district of Gmina Zgierz, within Zgierz County, Łódź Voivodeship, in central Poland.
-It lies approximately 6 km north-east of Zgierz and 12 km north of the regional capital Łódź.

 In 2005 the village had a population of 70.
 It is the seat of the sołectwo of Glinnik, which also includes the villages Palestyna, Samotnik, Siedlisko and Wołyń.
 The sołectwo had a population of 224 in 2005.